TAP Air Portugal: TAP Cargo

-Business Trends

 Branding and identity

 Beginning on 28 February 2011 TAP began airing its "TAP With Arms Wide Open" (TAP de Braços Abertos) campaign, featuring its new slogan.
-Three singers, the Brazilian singer Roberta de Sá, the Portuguese singer Mariza, and the Angolan singer Paulo Flores starred in a music video with the song "Arms Wide Open."
+Three singers, the Brazilian singer Roberta de Sá, the Portuguese singer Mariza, and the Angolan singer Paulo Flores starred in a music video with the song "Arms Wide Open".
 The music video featured TAP employees.
 The inclusion of the three singers was intended to highlight the proximity between peoples in the Lusophone countries.

 In 2005, TAP unveiled its current logo and livery, to coincide with its Star Alliance membership, during the airline's 60th anniversary.
 It also saw the name change from TAP Air Portugal, introduced in the 1970s, to TAP Portugal.
 On 14 September 2017, TAP returned to its previous name.
 The first logo dates back to 1945 when the airline was founded.
 It consisted of a blue wing with the acronym TAP written to its left.